splunk-terraform/terraform-provider-signalfx/website/docs/r/azure_integration.html.markdown

 SignalFx Azure integrations.
 For help with this integration see [Monitoring Microsoft Azure](https://docs.signalfx.com/en/latest/integrations/azure-info.html#connect-to-azure).

-**Note:** When managing integrations you'll need to use an admin token to authenticate the SignalFx provider.
+~> **NOTE** When managing integrations you'll need to use an admin token to authenticate the SignalFx provider.
 Otherwise you'll receive a 4xx error.

 ## Example Usage